-The Health Department works to support or engage adolescents in promoting their own health and healthy development.
+The Health Department works to support and engage adolescents in promoting their own health and healthy development.
 This approach allows youth to share insights, take leadership roles, get involved with their community, build organizational leadership skills and self-esteem, and create and share important information with their peers and others who serve youth.
 Here are several Vermont youth engagement opportunities:

 CoIIN is a team of self-motivated people with a collective vision who are enabled by technology to achieve a common goal by sharing ideas, information and work.
 Vermont was one of five states chosen to participate in this first CoIIN dedicated to the adolescent and young adult population.
 This work focuses on discovering, identifying, and implementing evidence-informed strategies to increase access to health care visits for adolescents and young adults and to improve the quality of these visits.
 All school-aged children should have a well-care visit each year in their medical home according to Bright Futures.
 In addition to the provider practice-based work, Vermont’s CoIIN team formed a Vermont Youth Health Advisory Council to support these efforts.
 The Health Department works closely with the Youth Health Improvement Initiative at the University of Vermont’s Vermont Child Health Improvement Program (VCHIP) on these activities.